DustinWatts/FreeTouchDeck/README.md

 If you do it manually you will have to uncomment the lines that apply to you hardware configuration.
 For example: if you have an TFT with an ILI9488 driver, you will have to uncomment that line under `Section 1`.
 Make sure all the other drivers are commented out!

 The next section is `Section 2`.
 This also depends on what hardware you are using.
 For example for an ESP32 you'll have to uncomment the correct #define(s) under `EDIT THE PIN NUMBERS IN THE LINES FOLLOWING TO SUIT YOUR ESP32 SETUP`.
-Also if your TFT has the blacklight control pin available you will have to uncomment the lines found under `#define TFT_BL` and `#define TFT_BACKLIGHT_ON`.
+Also if your TFT has the blacklight control pin available you will have to uncomment the line found under `#define TFT_BL` and make sure the pinnumber is the correct one (for The DevKit version and the ESP32TouchDown this is 32).

 "Section 3" can be left alone.